GallowayLabMIT/protocols/docs/protocols/cloning/gibson.rst

 Gibson assembly
 ========================

 Gibson assembly allows us to create a construct out of overlapping fragments.
+During a Gibson reaction, an exonuclease chews back the 5' ends of both the backbone and the inserts.
+The complimentary ends can then anneal, with nucleotides added by a DNA polymerase to fill in gaps in the annealed fragments.
+Finally, a ligase enzyme removes nicks to generate one contiguous plasmid.
+Since this method makes use of an exonuclease, it is important for fragments to have at least 30 bp of overlap.

 Protocol
 =========